-Field boundary and settlement patterns shown on 19th century historic maps of these areas are typical of open field agriculture.
-On the lower ground are semi-regular strip field patterns associated with nucleated villages, whilst the higher ground is dominated by substantial areas of common grazing land including Gleadless Common, Hollins End Common, Woodthorpe Common and Birley Moor.
-It is likely that these commons were enclosed as part of the Beighton and Handsworth Enclosure Awards of 1799 and 1805 respectively (dates from English 1985, 63; Kain and Oliver 2004, record EXMID 16913).
+Field boundary and settlement patterns shown on 19th century historic maps of this area are typical of open field agriculture.
+On the lower ground are semi regular strip field patterns associated with nucleated villages, whilst the higher ground is dominated by substantial areas of common grazing land including Gleadless Common, Hollins End Common, Woodthorpe Common and Birley Moor.
+It is likely that these commons were enclosed as part of the Handsworth and Beighton Enclosure Awards of 1805 and 1799 respectively (dates from English 1985, 63; Kain and Oliver 2004, record EXMID 16913).
 Fragmentary historic features survive from this enclosure landscape, particularly the road system and some older post enclosure stone built buildings.

-At Handsworth, despite substantial demolition at the end of the 19th century (and much rebuilding in terraced forms) and again later in the 20th century (as part of a scheme to turn Handsworth Road into a dual carriageway), a significant cluster of historic buildings survive around the 12th century parish church.
+At Handsworth, despite substantial demolition at the end of the 19th century (with much rebuilding in terraced forms) and again later in the 20th century as part of a scheme to turn Handsworth Road into a dual carriageway, a significant cluster of historic buildings survive around the 12th century parish church.
 These include two pre 18th century buildings that have incorporated parts of earlier timber structures.